The following are the spouse visa UK requirements in 2022:

 - Married partners;

 - Fiancé(e) or proposed civil partners; or

-The reason for this is that there are four sub-categories of applications that can be made under Appendix FM of the Immigration Rules depending on your relationship to the person you are seeking to join, or remain with, in the UK.
+The reason for this is that there are four sub-categories of applications that can be made under Appendix FM of the Immigration Rules depending on your relationship with the person you are seeking to join, or remain with, in the UK.

 These sub-categories are:

 The requirements for applying as a civil partner are almost identical to applying as a married partner.